Responsible Travel Guide: Thailand

-Our Rural Japan Explorer holiday has been curated specifically for those explorers seeking an authentic Japanese adventure and the flip side to futuristic, modern Japan.
+Our Rural Japan Explorer holiday has been curated specifically for those explorers seeking an authentic Japanese adventure and the flip side of futuristic, modern Japan.

-This suggested itinerary, which can be personalised to suite you, covers the best rural places to visit in Japan.
+This suggested itinerary, which can be personalised to suit you, covers the best rural places to visit in Japan.
+Its two-week journey takes you well off-the-beaten-path, to uncover another layer of Japan rarely seen by tourists, and experience rural life in Japan.

 Start in the ancient capital of Kyoto with a private local tour guide, stopping for a Zazen meditation at Gesshin-In Temple.